libpasta/libpasta-hugo/content/technical-details/randomness.md

 When calling `libpasta::hash_password`, the library will attempt to generate a random salt for hashing.
 If this fails, it is not clear that there is any meaningful strategy which can be performed.
-Returning this error the the developer is significantly complicates the API, without a good chance they can do anything about it.
+Returning this error to the developer significantly complicates the API, without a good chance they can do anything about it.
 Blocking until randomness is available is also a poor strategy.
 Hence we look to provide a reasonably fallback strategy.